MahdiHoseinpoor/JSocket2/README.md

 This framework is not just a communication layer; it's a testament to architectural elegance, emphasizing modularity, extensibility, and testability.
 It offers a rich set of features, from secure, encrypted channels to dynamic Remote Procedure Calls (RPC) and an event-driven messaging system, all underpinned by a custom, lightweight Dependency Injection (DI) container.
 JSocket2 stands as a prime example of building complex systems with clarity and maintainability at their core.

+### 🌟 Showcase: Telegram Clone Desktop
+JSocket2 is battle-tested.
+It serves as the complete networking and architectural backbone for a feature-rich Telegram Clone Desktop application.
+This project demonstrates how JSocket2 can be used to build a complex, real-world application with professional features like real-time messaging, file transfers, and secure authentication.

+See JSocket2 in action in the [Telegram Clone Desktop repository](https://github.com/11-devs/Telegram-clone).

 ## Table of Contents

 1. [Features](#features)